 Mira Calix is an award-winning artist and composer based in the United Kingdom.
 Music and sound, which she considers a sculptural material, are at the centre of her practice.
 Her work explores the manipulation of the material into visible, physical forms through multi-disciplinary installations, sculpture, video and performance works.
-Calix’s practice is deliberately disjunctive, allowing research, site, and subject to influence a fluid choice of materials and mediums.
+Calix’s practice is fluid allowing research, site, and subject to influence a shifting choice of materials and mediums.

-Inside There Falls, a mixed media installation at Carriageworks in Australia, premiered in 2015 as part of the Sydney Festival.
-The artwork was a multi-sensory large-scale installation of paper, sound and movement.
-A blanched new landscape that seamlessly blended technological innovation and organic materials, by exploring the nature of storytelling.
+inside there falls, Calix’s large scale mixed media installation at Carriageworks in Australia, premiered in 2015 as part of the Sydney Festival.
+The artwork was a multi-sensory installation comprising of over 1.5km of paper,164 channel custom sound system, lights and movement A blanched new landscape that seamlessly blended technological innovation and organic materials, by exploring the nature of storytelling.
 Calix invited acclaimed choreographer Raphael Bonachela to participate in the work which incorporated durational performances by members of the Sydney Dance Company.

 In 2016 Calix opened the moving museum 35, a temporary soundart mixed-media installation situated on a public bus in China.
 Her project was created in collaboration with students based at Nanjing University Of the Arts, and was supported by the British Council and JC Decaux, and part of the UK in China cultural exchange program.
 The project ran for three months with the dual function of museum and mode of public transport for mostly blue collar workers.
 It was the first public artwork presented in the city of Nanjing,